jrlepere/ACLAHEwDGC/README.md

 ![alt text](https://github.com/jrlepere/ACLAHEwDGC/blob/master/imgs/Bilinear.jpg)

 # Running the Program
-The src file can be compiled by
+The src files can be compiled and ran by

 > cd src